top of page

 Hybrid services

-If you would like to join in, please use the contact form or email us at unitariansarniaporthuron@gmail.com
+If you would like to join us, please use the Zoom link above or use the contact form or email us at unitariansarniaporthuron@gmail.com

 about our fellowship